REGULAR REPORTS & SURVEYS

 Data is aggregated and all contributor averages reported, as well as attributed by contributor type where five or more forecasts have been received.
 On average, Property Advisors/Consultants tend to be more optimistic than Fund/Investment Managers/Principals.

 To qualify for inclusion, all forecast must be generated within 12 weeks of the survey date, falling in mid-February, May, August and November each year.
-Results are published on the last Friday of the survey month, with the exception of the August survey, which is issued on the first Friday of September.

 European Prime Office Rents Consensus Forecasts (half-yearly)